-IsNodeDeterministic Determines if a node in a Netica Network is deterministic or not.
+Determines if a node in a Netica Network is deterministic or not.

-A node in a Bayesian network is all of its conditional probabilities are determined by its parent states, that is they are all deterministic.
+A node in a Bayesian network is deterministic if its value is determined by the states of its parents, that is if all conditional probabilities are 0 or 1.

-'''

 IsNodeDeterministic(node)

-'''